-There are lots of apple pies in the world, but none of them are best eaten before a workout.
+There are lots of apple pies in the world, but none of them are high-protein fitness treats, per se.

-But hope springs eternal in my world (especially in the kitchen), so here’s a solution: no-bake, high-protein, apple pie inspired power pucks.
+But hope springs eternal in my world (especially in the kitchen).
+So here’s my solution: no-bake, high-protein, apple pie inspired power pucks.

 I decided to do a final taste-testing, accompanied by a spicy ginger kombucha, while hiking around the baseball field during one of Nick’s baseball practices tonight.
-The night was balmy, the sky a darkening deep-blue, and the apple and spice-scented pucks as delicious and all-American as…you know what.
+The night was balmy, the sky indigo, and the apple and spice-scented protein bar as delicious and all-American as…you know what.

 - 2 tablespoons almond butter (or preferred nut or seed butter)